 On June 24, 2004, the Unsecured Creditors' Committee filed two separate fraudulent conveyance complaints, one against FPL Group, Inc. and West Boca Security, Inc. ("FPL") and the other against Prestige Communications of NC, Inc., Jonathan J. Oscher, Lorraine Oscher McClain, Robert F. Buckfelder, Buckfelder Investment Trust, and Anverse, Inc. Both actions were filed in the Bankruptcy Court for the Southern District of New York and relate to pre-petition transactions.
-In a decision dated January 7, 2008, the District Court withdrew the reference in the Prestige action and transferred the case to the District Court.
+In a decision dated January 8, 2008, the District Court withdrew the reference in the Prestige action and transferred the case to the District Court.
 The FPL action remains pending in the Bankruptcy Court.
 Discovery is ongoing in both actions.

-The Prestige action seeks to recover fraudulent transfers in connection with Adelphia's purchase of the assets of Prestige Communications of N.C., Inc., an acquisition that closed on July 5, 2000, as well as a claim that the owners of the Prestige cable systems aided and abetted breaches of fiduciary duty on the part of the Rigas family in connection with the transaction.
-The trial in the Prestige action is scheduled to begin January 20, 2009.
+The Prestige action seeks to recover fraudulent transfers in connection with Adelphia's purchase of the assets of Prestige Communications of N.C., Inc., an acquisition that closed on July 5, 2000, as well as a claim that the owners of the Prestige Cable Systems aided and abetted breaches of fiduciary duty on the part of the Rigas family in connection with the transaction.
+The District Court has not set a trial date in the Prestige action.

 The FPL action seeks to recover an alleged fraudulent transfer arising out of Adelphia's repurchase of certain of its stock from FPL in January 1999 for \$149.5 million.
-The trial date in the FPL action is December 1, 2009.
+The trial date in the FPL action is June 7, 2010.

-At this time, the ART cannot predict the outcome of these proceedings or estimate the possible financial effect of these proceedings on the ART.
+At this time, the ART cannot predict the outcome of these proceedings or estimate the possible financial effect of these proceedings on the ART's financial statements.